RafaDev95/baralho-de-bixo/server/docs/project-overview.md

 ---

-*This document is maintained as part of the TCG Fuel project.
+*This document is maintained as part of the Baralho de bixo project.
 For questions or contributions, please refer to the project repository.*